THOROUGHBRED MARE MATING

 3 Do not inbreed, taking Frankel again as an example Galileo is by Sadler’s Wells and your dam is by Danehill so you decided to mate your mare on this cross however if your 2nd dam was by Sadler’s Wells this would create inbreeding and I have found most inbred horses in the modern era do not stand up to rigorous racing, yes there are always exceptions to the rules but in the main, you get problems doing this.

-4 To understand Mendel’s law, refer article written on this web site, you should always carry the matings out until you get two foals of the same sex
+4 To understand Mendel’s law, refer article written on this web site, you should always carry the matings out until you get two foals

 5 Being born lucky help, then you might get away with changing stallions regularly.